 About Kate Shaw

-Kate is an experimental particle physicist at the University of Sussex, working on the ATLAS Experiment at the Large Hadron Collider (LHC), and to promote physics in less developed countries with the International Centre for Theoretical Physics (ICTP), Trieste, Italy.
+Kate is an experimental particle physicist at the University of Sussex, working on the ATLAS Experiment at the Large Hadron Collider (LHC), and to promote physics in less developed countries.